pgrandne/hakken/README.md

 # Hakken

-A journey in a japan street to discover Web3 with first transactions
+A journey in a japan street to discover Web3 with first transactions Update : We replaced Goerli network by Arbitrum Sepolia for CCIP Bridge

 ## Description

 This is a Web3 experiment we made to practice with 3D modeling.
 The ghost strolls in a Tokyo street during the night.
 There are 3 tasks to execute across it:

 - Claim 100 GHO on Sepolia
-- Bridge these 100 GHO from Sepolia to Goerli
+- Bridge these 100 GHO from Sepolia to ~~Goerli~~ Arbitrum Sepolia
-- Mint a NFT on Goerli with these 100 GHO The first action is very simple to find, the second one is a little bit moredifficult to find because the indication is smaller and there is no indication for the third one.
+- Mint a NFT on ~~Goerli~~ Arbitrum Sepolia with these 100 GHO T

+The first action is very simple to find, the second one is a little bit moredifficult to find because the indication is smaller and there is no indication for the third one.

 ## Deployments